JSitter/dockerized_backdrop_cms/README.md

 $ docker-compose build
 ```

 The build step will take awhile as it configures the container to meet Backdrop's requirements.
-Ideally this step is only necessary once -- unless of course the container is removed.
-Because this step creates a brand new Backdrop installation, anytime this command is run you will run into Backdrop's initial configuration setup because Backdrop will need the database credentials again.
+Ideally this step is only necessary once -- unless of course the container is deleted.

 ### 2. Launch the projecct.